arj-mat/lua-defs/README.md

   removeCredits(5);
 ```
 ___
 **metatable** Optional table with Lua meta events and meta methods for setting on the class instance.
 Note that the \_\_index meta event is forbidden since it's for internal use of the class inheritance system.
+See the indexOverload field.
+__

+**indexOverload** Optional table or function declaration for extending the \_\_index metatable event.
+When setting indexOverload on a class, the inheritance control will look for the requested index on **self.class.prototype**, then on **self.class.extends.prototype** (if it exists and on it's prototypes aswell), then on **self.class.indexOverload**.

+When indexOverload is declarated as a function, it will take the object instance and the requested key as arguments, eg.: `indexOverload = function(self, keyName) end`.
+___

+**onlyExtendsFromItself** Optional boolean value.
+If *true*, the class will not be allowed to be extended for any other rather than it's original declaration.

+For example, if the class *Fruit* is declarated with *onlyExtendsFromItself = true*: `define "RedFruit" : extends "Fruit" { }` will be allowed, but `define "Strawberry" : extends "RedApple" { } ` will throw an error since the base class *Fruit* can only be extended from itself.

 ___
 **Static properties** All fields set on the declaration will be available as static properties on the class table.
 ```lua